beukueb/myflq/README.md

 ## Options for running MyFLq
 ### From the Github repo

 MyFLq is developed as a Django application.
-It requires the installation of several dependencies (including mySQL) before it can be used.
-Detailed instructions can be found in src/MyFLsite/INSTALL.md.
+It requires the installation of several dependencies (including MySQL) before it can be used.
+Detailed instructions can be found in the file [INSTALL](https://github.com/beukueb/myflq/src/MyFLsite/INSTALL.md).

 Setup: